bazelbuild/bazel/README.md

   * How to [install Bazel](docs/install.md)
   * How to [get started using Bazel](docs/getting-started.md)
   * The Bazel command line is documented in the  [user manual](docs/bazel-user-manual.html)
-  * The rule reference documentation is in the [build encyclopedia](docs/build-encyclopedia.html).
+  * The rule reference documentation is in the [build encyclopedia](docs/build-encyclopedia.html)
   * How to [use the query command](docs/query.html)
   * How to [extend Bazel](docs/skylark/index.md)
-  * The test environment is described the [test encyclopedia](docs/test-encyclopedia.html).
+  * The test environment is described in the [test encyclopedia](docs/test-encyclopedia.html)

 * About the Bazel project: